antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 **Remark:** We leave as exercises to the reader to see how the workflows programmed below fit the flowchart above.

+**Remark:** The mapping of the workflow code below onto the flowchart can be made using an LLM.

 ------

 ## Plot data